-Emmanuel Saez, University of California, Department of Economics, 549 Evans Hall #3880, Berkeley, CA 94720, saez@econ.berkeley.edu.
-Michael R. Veall, Department of Economics and SEDAP, McMaster University, Hamilton, Ontario, Canada L8S 4M4, veall@mcmaster.ca.
-This study is a longer version of "The Evolution of High Incomes in Northern America: Lessons from Canadian Evidence", forthcoming in American Economic Review.
-We thank Tony Atkinson, Tim Besley, David Card, Deb Fretz, Thomas Lemieux, Bruce Meyer, Thomas Piketty, and numerous seminar participants for helpful discussions and comments.
-We also thank Claude Bilodeau, Eric Olson and Hélène Roberge of Statistics Canada for their assistance with computations from the Longitudinal Administrative Database, Emmanuel Manolikakis of Statistics Canada for additional national accounting data, Josée Begin, Gioia Campagna, Kevin Kennedy and Ron Naylor of the Canada Customs and Revenue Agency for additional taxation data and Simo Goshev, Alan Macnaughton, Mohammad Rahaman, Matthew Stewart and the Canadian Tax Foundation library for assistance and expertise.
-Financial support from the Sloan Foundation, NSF Grant SES-0134946, and from the Social Sciences and Humanities Research Council of Canada to the SEDAP program is gratefully acknowledged.
+We thank Tony Atkinson, David Card, Deb Fretz, Bruce Meyer, Thomas Piketty, and numerous seminar participants for helpful discussions and comments.
+We also thank Claude Bilodeau, Eric Olson and Hélène Roberge of Statistics Canada for their assistance with computations from the Longitudinal Administrative Database, Emmanuel Manolikakis of Statistics Canada for additional national accounting data, Josée Begin, Gioia Campagna, Kevin Kennedy and Ron Naylor of the Canada Customs and Revenue Agency for additional taxation data and Alan Macnaughton, Mohammad Rahaman, Matthew Stewart and the Canadian Tax Foundation library for assistance and expertise.
+Financial support from NSF Grant SES-0134946 and from the Social Sciences and Humanities Research Council of Canada to the SEDAP program is gratefully acknowledged.
+The views expressed herein are those of the authors and not necessarily those of the National Bureau of Economic Research.